 Recommended equipment for this recipe

-A loaf tin is a rectangular shaped baking tin that is used to bake, well, loaves.
+Loaf tin: A loaf tin is a rectangular-shaped baking tin that is used to bake, well, loaves.
 It comes in handy to have one or two loaf tins.
 You can bake loaf cakes, banana bread, loaf bread, etc.

-This might be obvious to some people but very important in baking.
+Parchment paper: This might be obvious to some people but very important in baking.
 Parchment paper!
 Lining your baking tin with it will greatly help when taking the loaf cake out of the tin.
-It makes it easy to remove it as well as preventing them from sticking to the bottom and sides.
+It makes it easy to remove it as well as prevents them from sticking to the bottom and sides.

 How to make vegan lemon blueberry loaf cake